jan3zk/gphotos_backup/README.md

-# GPhotos Backup
+# Google Photos Backup

 ## Overview

-GPhotos Backup downloads web albums on Google Photos to the local drive.
-Photos in each album are downloaded into the separate folder, while the photo comments are embedded into EXIF metadata.<sup id="a1">[1](#f1)</sup>
+Google Photos Backup downloads web albums on Google Photos to the local drive.
+Photos in each album are downloaded into the separate folder, while the photo comments are embedded into EXIF metadata.<sup id="a1">[1](#f1)</sup> This app only serves for local backup and cannot upload photos to Google Photos.

 ## Installation